MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 4. Hope for the best, but prepare for the worst.

 Traditionally, TG is a time when extended families gather together to celebrate in large groups.
 People travel to spend the holiday with relatives that they only see a few times a year.
 They stoically endure the abovementioned negatives.
 They don’t like them, but they recognize it is part of the deal.
-Many people have Friday, Monday and part of Wednesday off from work, and they are able to make a mini-vacation out of the holiday.
+Many people have Friday, Monday and part of Wednesday off from work, and they are able to make a mini vacation out of the holiday.
 In the US some of the traditional activities include parades, football (watching on tv or playing), and, of course, shopping.

 To many, the holiday is synonymous with football.
 Football games are played at every level, including pickup games, high school, college, and, of course, the NFL.
 The first TG professional football game was in 1920.
 For you trivia buffs, Akron beat Canton 7-0.
 The Detroit Lions have been hosting a TG football game since 1934.
-This year we will be treated to three NFL games Quiz question: Which is the only NFL team that has never played in a TG football game?
-See answer below.
+This year the NFL will feature the Green Bay Packers vs. the Detroit Lions at 1 pm ET on Fox, the Kanasa City Chiefs vs. the Dallas Cowboys at 4:30 pm ET on CBS, and the Cincinnati Bengals vs. the Baltimore Ravens at 8:20 pm ET on NBC.

 As we enjoy the holiday, few of us will stop to think of its origins and meaning.
 What are they?
 Why is it celebrated at this time of the year?
 Read on for the answers.